Valérie Fournier - Professor

 Stéphanie Gervais - Master's student (since 2021)

 Stéphanie has a technique in horticultural production and the environment at ITA in Saint-Hyacinthe.
-She then continued her studies to obtain a Bachelor's degree in agronomy in plant production at Laval University.
+She then continued her studies to obtain a Bachelor's degree in agronomy in plant production at Université Laval.
 She is currently doing a master's degree in plant biology under the supervision of Valérie Fournier.
 His master's degree takes place at CÉROM under the co-supervision of researcher Julien Saguez.
 Her master's project focuses on the development of an integrated control strategy against the western bean cutworm.

 Stéphanie has a technique in horticultural production and the environment at ITA in Saint-Hyacinthe.
-She then continued her studies to obtain a Bachelor's degree in agronomy in plant production at Laval University.
+She then continued her studies to obtain a Bachelor's degree in agronomy in plant production at Université Laval.
 She is currently doing a master's degree in plant biology under the supervision of Valérie Fournier.
 His master's degree takes place at CÉROM under the co-supervision of researcher Julien Saguez.
 Her master's project focuses on the development of an integrated control strategy against the western bean cutworm.

 Julien Lafrenière - Master's student (since 2021)